-From creating a budget to repaying student loans, here are seven tips for managing your money like a pro in 2019.
+From creating a budget to repaying student loans, here are our seven tips for managing your money like a pro.

 One of the golden rules of personal finance is to spend less than you earn.
 But you can’t follow that guideline if you don’t know how much you’re earning or how much you’re spending.